 Environmental impact, irrigation projects, forestry & wildlife, agricultural technology, climate change, air quality, remediation of contaminated environments.
-ENVIRONMENT AND AGRICULTURE Climate change will impact the poorest countries and their people the hardest.
+Climate change will impact the poorest countries and their people the hardest.
 Curtailing harmful climate change and eradicating poverty requires sustainable and ecologically sound solutions.
-Many have inadequate access to safe water, lack basic sanitation, have no access to a stable, reliable energy and many more access to the internet and the information and opportunities that this may offer.
-Eliminating poverty and improving the quality of life requires increased agriculture, industry and transport productivity, which is possible via improved water, energy and information utilisation.
+Many have inadequate access to safe water, lack basic sanitation, have no access to a stable, reliable energy and many more access to the internet and the information and opportunities ENVIRONMENT AND that this may offer.
+Eliminating poverty and improving the quality of life AGRICULTURE requires increased agriculture, industry and transport productivity, which is possible via improved water, energy and information utilisation.
 Appropriate technology for small-scale urban agriculture.
 Including urban agriculture in all urban planning.
 We view urban agriculture as being an integral part of every urban project in the near future - we would like to explore opportunities for the use of roof tops, gaps between buildings and forgotten and neglected spaces in the city fabric.
-KNOWLEDGE, TECHNOLOGY EXCHANGE AND COMMUNITY ENGAGEMENT Education and training, knowledge engineering, knowledge management, community development, indigenous knowledge, people's science.
+Education and training, knowledge engineering, knowledge management, community development, indigenous knowledge, people's science.
 Collaboration between academics, policy makers, users and society at large.
 Decolonisation of knowledge.
 The promotion of design for social innovation in higher education institutions so as to generate useful knowledge and to create meaningful social changes in collaboration with other stakeholders.
-Combining 'learning goals' and 'community service' in a manner that aims towards 'knowledge exchange' as opposed to 'knowledge transfer', and to encourage a search for design and technical solutions through deeper understanding of people, place and context, rather than deriving solutions in isolation, using abstract theories that may not have relevance to communities.
-Establishing long term partnerships with communities and gearing teaching programmes towards problems that are of high relevance to the socio- economic conditions of the contexts were we practice.
-Global approaches to social innovation.
-The conference will explore how communities can achieve more awareness of their agency, influence and decision-making capacity in the built environment.
-Activism through 'service learning' and in providing documentation, design and/or building services with the intention of achieving education, empowerment for communities.
-JOB CREATION Skills gaps; Appropriate technology adoption for a various industries; Barriers in the job market; Nature of tasks in various industries; Desirability of automating or augmenting tasks; The production of goods and services; Opportunities growth and productivity.